-- The HPV vaccine prevents infection with HPV strains that cause cancer of the anus, penis, mouth and throat.
+- The HPV vaccine prevents infection with HPV strains that cause cancer of the anus, penis, mouth, and throat

 Most HPV infections occur in the teen years and once you have it, there is no way to cure it.
-The best way to avoid the infection is to get the full three-dose vaccine series before the start of any sexual activity.
+The best way to avoid the infection is to get the full vaccine series before the start of any sexual activity.